-Business Experience and Education Mr. Heinrichs is currently a private investor and a director of Avistar Communications.
-Most recently, Mr. Heinrichs served as a director of Catapult Communications Corporation from September 2005 through June 2009, when the company was acquired by Ixia, and also served as a director and was the audit committee chairman of Artisan Components, Inc. from January 2003 through 2005, when the company was acquired by ARM Holdings PLC.
+Mr. Heinrichs is currently a private investor and President of New California Ventures, LLC, an early-stage private fund for companies and ideas related to California State University, Fresno and the San Joaquin Valley.
+Most recently, he served as a director of Avistar Communications Corporation from December 1997 through June 2013, and of Catapult Communications Corporation from September 2005 through June 2009, when the company was acquired by Ixia.
+Mr. Heinrichs also served as a director and was the audit committee chairman of Artisan Components, Inc. from January 2003 through 2005, when the company was acquired by ARM Holdings PLC.
 Prior to his retirement in 2001, Mr. Heinrichs served as Chief Financial Officer of Avistar Communications Corporation, a company he co-founded.
+Mr. Heinrichs received a B.S. in Accounting from California State University Fresno.

 Board Committee Memberships Chairman of the Audit and Corporate Governance Committee since August 2005.
-Member of the Compensation

-Committee, Nominating Committee and Strategic Committee since October 2008.
+Member of the Compensation Committee and Nominating Committee since October 2008.